Creating-Code-CC/Momo-for-Python/README.md

   2. pip install pyaudio
   3. pip install google-api-python-client # This one to be done in your project directory

+  Our project's Adroid Debug Bridge needs to have the same version as our WSL the accompanying adb files meet the compatible version requirements

   USEFULL LINKS
   SPEECH RECOGNITION FOR PYTHON -> https://pypi.org/project/SpeechRecognition/
   KIVY INSTALLATION DOCUMENTATION -> https://kivy.org/doc/stable/gettingstarted/installation.html#install-pip